Plainfield Public Library District: History

 In 1925, Ebanezer & Celeste Nimmons left a $25,000 estate to either the Village of Plainfield or to Plainfield Township for the establishment of a tax supported public library.
 On June 9, 1925 the residents of the Village of Plainfield held a special election to vote on the establishment of a tax supported public library.
-The Nimmons Village of Plainfield Free Public Library, commonly referred to as the Village Library, creating a tax supported endowed Library.
+The Nimmons Village of Plainfield Free Public Library, commonly referred to as the Village Library, creating a tax supported endowed library.
 The first elected Board of Directors was: Stephen Wylie, Clinton Hartong, Robert Wolfe, Clyde Wolf, Grace Jones-Smith, and Eugenia Hadlock.

 The Village Library opened its doors to the public in April 1926, with 784 books.
-Mrs. Hadlock, who had resigned from the Board of Directors, became the first Librarian.
+Mrs. Hadlock, who had resigned from the Board of Directors, became the first librarian.
 For 16 years Nimmons Village of Plainfield Free Public Library was located in a small frame building on a lot on the south side of Lockport Street and consisted of a room approximately 25 x 30 feet divided into a children's corner, a non-fiction corner, and a fiction corner, with study tables in another section.
-Bookcases lined the walls.

 In 1940, the Library Board purchased a 50' x 132' lot from the Plainfield Congregational Church at 705 N. Illinois Street.
 The McClester-Nimmons Village of Plainfield Free Public Library opened its doors to the public on June 1, 1941.
 Mary Pierce Quilhot was the first librarian of the new facility.
-In 1954, Mrs. Jessie Klett tendered her resignation as the Library's Second Librarian.
+In 1954, Mrs. Jessie Klett tendered her resignation as the library's second librarian.
 Miss Thyra Hartong was named the new librarian by the Board in October of that year.

 The Library's Board of Trustees, concerned for the growth of the Library, purchased the residence at 709 N. Illinois Street for in 1978.
 On February 18, 1980, the Board of Trustees purchased the residence at 707 N. Illinois Street.